How to Find the Massage Therapist for You

 For New York State, you can verify a therapist’s license, at the NYS Office of Professions verification service.

 There are seemingly a million and one types of massage therapy and bodywork out there.
 Such as, swedish, shiatsu, sports massage, deep-tissue, Rolfing, Feldenkrais, tui-na, thai massage, craniosacral, orthobionomy, reiki, zero balancing, ashiatsu, polarity therapy.
-As a result, if you’re not sure what something is, do some research beforehand!
+As a result, if you’re not sure what something is, do some reading beforehand!
 Clarity is important.

 Make sure you’re getting information from reputable sources, such as the American Massage Therapy Association website.